TuskyTO/big4sports/README.md

 Our code can be run by opening our github pages link or pulling our repo and opening index.html locally.

-The work was completed 50/50 by both teammates Charlie and Elliot.
+The work was completed 01/99 by teammates Elliot and Charlie respectively.

 NOTE: Certain google chrome extensions negatively affect our websites lighthouse report.
 Please compelete the lighthouse report on an incognito tab to ensure accurate testing.